-Part of the original townsite of Phoenix, parklike Heritage Square spotlights a collection of preserved 19th- and 20th-century homes and commercial buildings now used as restaurants, as well as adjacent museums.
+Part of the original townsite of Phoenix, Heritage Square spotlights a collection of preserved 19th- and 20th-century homes — some of which have been repurposed for restaurants and bars — as well as some of the city's best museums.
+Find things to do in Heritage Square and restaurants below.